-I send a ‘hi, this is who I am, now tell me about yourself!’ email, followed by a free short story.
-If they haven’t read the Harbingers collection by that point, then it gives them a sample of my writing.
+I send a ‘hi, this is who I am, now tell me about yourself!’ email, followed by a free flash fiction story.
+If they haven’t read the reader magnet by that point, then it gives them a sample of my writing.
 The third email in the sequence offers them future free books if they fancy writing a short Amazon review.

 They get these emails automatically at specified intervals.
 I just set it up once and forget about it.

 Note: I reply to ALL emails I get.
 I even have lengthy exchanges with some subscribers.
 Don’t fall into the trap of sending short, one-word answers – or nothing at all.
 Get to know your readers.
 They’re people, too.

 Conventional marketing wisdom dictates that customers need to interact with you SEVEN times before they’ll remember your name.
 I think a sequence of seven emails is far too much, but at least they’re more likely to remember who I am after three.